Common 409A Mistakes Founders Make (and How to Avoid Them)

 This guide covers the 10 most common 409A mistakes founders and CFOs make — and practical ways to avoid them.

-Why 409A Mistakes Are So Costly
+Why Are 409A Mistakes So Costly?

 - Immediate income recognition on the "spread" between the option price and FMV